 The first one concerns the regular employees, who interact with the self-declared “victim” on a daily basis.
-Because of this, they’re prone to more stress as compared to a manager and seem less credible when demasking them.
+Because of this, they’re prone to more stress than a manager and seem less credible when demasking them.

-The second one has to do with the actual managers who need to confront the bullying coworker and take appropriate action.
-You might think their job is easier, but in reality it’s the opposite.
-As highlighted in this Columbia University business magazine excerpt, managers will either self incriminate themselves for not being clear enough in their instructions or feel helpless in front of the apparent “good intentions”.
+The second concerns the actual managers who must confront the bullying coworker and take appropriate action.
+You might think their job is easier, but it’s the opposite.
+As highlighted in the Columbia University business magazine excerpt, managers will either self incriminate themselves for not being clear enough in their instructions or feel helpless in front of the apparent “good intentions.”

-Nevertheless, the struggle to overcome this behavior is real in both cases, so here are 5 steps on how to deal with a passive-aggressive coworker:
+Nevertheless, the struggle to overcome this behavior is real in both cases, so here are five steps on how to deal with a passive-aggressive coworker:

 1. Understand their motivation

-Before you judge a coworker, give them the benefit of the doubt and ask yourself why are they doing this in the first place.
-Chances are they might be motivated by something:
+Before you judge a coworker, give them the benefit of the doubt and ask yourself why they are doing it in the first place.
+Chances are the passive-aggressive colleague might be motivated by something:

 - Internal – Like an upbringing that involved shutting down their emotions.

-- External – New processes, new team members, insufficient workforce, or a passed promotion – in other words, change that threatens their job safety.
+- External – New processes, new team members, an insufficient workforce, or a passed promotion—in other words, change that threatens their job safety.

 2. Do not overreact